dhabsot/InfixToPrefixPostfix/README.md

-# InfixToPrefixPostfix
+# Infix notation to prefix or postfix notation
-This program can convert an expression from infix to postfix or prefix notation
+This program allows the user to convert an arithmetic expression in infix notation, to prefix or postfix notation.
+The expression can contain only numbers, +, -, *, /, (, ).